FILM MUSIC

 Scarlatti (2013)

-A free impression on Scarlatti's keyboard sonatas, performed on upright and grand piano simultaneously.
+Masecki interpreted Scarlatti's keyboard sonatas very freely, moving in and out of free improvisation.
+He performed on upright and grand piano simultaneously.
 A CD/DVD from a concert at TR Warszawa was released in 2013 by Fortune Records.

 Bach – Re:write (2012)